 1. Mission and Purposes of Regions, Especially Region IV.
 June Huber reported on the documentation she has found on the Region, dating back to 1991, including proposed (but apparently never adopted) bylaws from 2003.

 -Susan Hahn and Annette Foster provided a report from the subcommittee on re-energizing the region.
 See attached report.
-[JUNE, I DID NOT GET A COPY OF THE REPORT.]
 The subcommittee met on May 10 for an informal brainstorming session.
 Among the topics raised were: Council meetings being competition with other activities for members’ time and attention; whether council meetings were too “boring;” whether they should include an inspirational component; and whether they should include greater you participation.
 June Huber suggested the possibility of each parish sending someone to Council meetings to talk about unique programs/ministries at that parish.
 Another meeting of the subcommittee will be held in the future.

 2. Another Youth Event?
 June Huber solicited suggestions for how to proceed with a new youth event put on by the Region.
 This is a possible topic for consideration by the regional Clericus, and the Region may send a letter about it to the parishes.